48 Hours in Rohnert Park, California

 Tall redwoods and other trees line many of Rohnert Park's wide boulevards, and biking and walking trails connect its 15 residential neighborhoods, each designed around its own park and elementary school.
-There's also the Central Rohnert Park district, immediately east of the 101, and West Rohnert Park and North West Rohnert Park to the west (of course) of the highway.
+There's also the Central Rohnert Park district, immediately east of Highway 101, and West Rohnert Park and North West Rohnert Park to the west (of course) of the highway.

-The town is a straight drive up Highway 101 from San Francisco, or if you fly into the Charles M Schulz-Sonoma County Airport (STS) in Santa Rosa, the Sonoma County Airport Express drops you off at Doubletree by Hilton Hotel Sonoma Wine Country in Rohnert Park (and also connects to San Francisco International and Oakland International airports).
+The town is a straight drive up Highway 101 from San Francisco, or if you fly into the Charles M Schulz-Sonoma County Airport (STS) in Santa Rosa, Airport Express drops you off at Doubletree by Hilton Hotel Sonoma Wine Country in Rohnert Park (and also connects to San Francisco International and Oakland International airports).

 Here's a two-day itinerary for discovering the unique Wine Country community of Rohnert Park.

 Start your first day in Rohnert Park by choosing between two casual eateries with distinctly different approaches to food.

 Just west of US Highway 101, Amy’s Drive Thru offers a vegetarian and sustainable take on typical American fast food.
 The living roof—covered with drought-tolerant plants and sporting a tower for catching and storing rainwater—is the first clue that this isn’t a typical drive-thru.
 The organic breakfast menu includes breakfast burritos, a breakfast sandwich, tofu scramble, bagels, hash browns, cinnamon rolls, and more, all vegetarian and GMO-free, with gluten-free and vegan options available for most items.